Tim-Spurlin/Falcon-Grant-Proposal/README.md

    - Creation of true safe havens for vulnerable populations in crisis
    - Preservation of CUFH's open-door policy while enhancing security

-This proposal represents a critical opportunity to protect those most vulnerable in our community while establishing a model for security enhancement that balances accessibility with protection.
+This proposal directly responds to the COPS Office PASS Program (Funding Opportunity O-COPS-2025-172392 on grants.gov) priorities for enhancing the safety and security of facilities serving vulnerable populations.
 CUFH has received a direct invitation from the COPS Office to apply for this grant based on our demonstrated need and commitment to community safety.

 ---